-Join thousands of people around the world who are playing the didgeridoo to help treat sleep apnea.
+Thousands of people around the world who are playing the didgeridoo to help treat sleep apnea.
+What is sleep apnea?
 This video features an overview of some of the different sounds on the didgeridoo, testimony from someone who has found success in playing the didgeridoo for sleep apnea, and an explanation of how obstructive sleep apnea happens.

 Sleep apnea and snoring are conditions caused by a blockage in the throat.
 Essentially what happens is when the person is sleeping, air tries to get from the mouth or nose into the lungs through the passageway known as the windpipe.
 When the windpipe becomes obstructed fully, this creates an apnea, or a stop in the breath.
 When it’s partially obstructed it creates a vibration which manifests as snoring, and that’s when you hear your neighbor being loud in bed.
 Essentially what we are doing with the didgeridoo is we’re strengthening all the muscles in there.
 Everything from the base of the tongue to the muscles that line the walls of the throat.
 By strengthening these muscles they become less fatty and more toned and less likely to block the windpipe.